hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/inspired_talks/644_03_monday_june_24.md

 reciprocity, which desire is in all human love."

-"A man who has gone beyond social and scriptural usage, he is a Sannyâsin.
+"A man who has gone beyond social and scriptural usage, he is a Sannyāsin.
 When the whole soul goes to God, when we take refuge only in God, then we know that we are about to get this love."

 Obey the scriptures until you are strong enough to do without them; then